MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. Start the Microsoft Edge browser.

-1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).
+1. In the Edge browser, go to the Microsoft Defender XDR portal at (https://security.microsoft.com).

 1. In the **Sign in** dialog box, copy and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.